rentalita/django-collector/README.md

 ## LICENSE

-Django Collector is brought to you by [Software 6](http://rentalita.net/) under the MIT License.
+Django Collector is brought to you by [Rentalita] (http://rentalita.net/) under the MIT License.

 ## CREATED BY